WAN load balancing¶

-Create a load balancing rule, rule can be a number between 1 and 9999:
+Create a load balancing rule, it can be a number between 1 and 9999:

 vyos@vyos# set load-balancing wan rule 1 Possible completions: description Description for this rule > destination Destination exclude Exclude packets matching this rule from wan load balance failover Enable failover for packets matching this rule from wan load balance inbound-interface Inbound interface name (e.g., "eth0") [REQUIRED] +> interface Interface name [REQUIRED] > limit Enable packet limit for this rule per-packet-balancing Option to match traffic per-packet instead of the default, per-flow protocol Protocol to match > source Source information

-Let’s expand the example from above and add a weight to the interfaces.
+Let’s expand the example from above and add weight to the interfaces.
 The bandwidth from eth0 is larger than eth1.
-Per default outbound traffic is distributed randomly across available interfaces.
+Per default, outbound traffic is distributed randomly across available interfaces.
 Weights can be assigned to interfaces to influence the balancing.

 set load-balancing wan rule 1 interface eth0 weight 2 set load-balancing wan rule 1 interface eth1 weight 1